 Can I live in Portugal as a US citizen?

 Yes, living in Portugal as an American is possible and many US citizens have been relocating to this stunning Southern European country in recent years.
-The Portuguese government offers various visa options for US citizens, including the D7 visa for retirees and passive income earners, the Golden Visa for investors, and the D2 visa for entrepreneurs.
+The Portuguese government offers various visa options for US citizens, including the D7 Visa for retirees and passive income earners, the Golden Visa for investors, and the D2 Visa for entrepreneurs.
 You will need to fulfill certain requirements and go through the visa application process, but living in Portugal as a US citizen is certainly possible.

 Is it a good idea to live in Portugal?